 Many wish to know where "GM" is, so to save you sleep we say that it is Scotland.
 All stations in Scotland now use the prefix "GM" with their old number and letters.
-No. it still isn't a separate country, unless you count W8 and W9 as separate Another change in prefix is that of Hungary-they use "HA" now instead of the old "HAF" And a radiogram from the Swiss society, via W2CTC, informs us that Swiss stations will use the prefix "HB1" with their regular call letter when working portable EARR, on 'phone, reported variously on 14,140 ke, and 14,510 kc, by W1BLO and W9NGZ, says he is ex-EA7AI and is operating in the trenches outside Madrid for General Franco.
-We have no doubt W3DVQ reports a 7-Mc, contact with EA7PI.
-The Spanish station gave his QRA as "near Cadiz" And W9YEZ's third DX contact was with EA4GE (14,300 kc., T3) one evening ...
-W8JK gives the QRA of ON4CGW: Dr. G. W. Westcott, Tondo via Irebu, Congo Belge.
+No, it still isn't a separate country, unless you count W8 and W9 as separate Another change in prefix is that of Hungary-they use "HA" now instead of the old "HAF" And a radiogram from the Swiss society, via W2CTC, informs us that Swiss stations will use the prefix "HB1" with their regular call letter when working portable EARR, on 'phone, reported variously on 14,140 kc. and 14,510 kc. by W1BLO and W9NGZ, says he is ex-EA7AI and is operating in the trenches outside Madrid for General Franco.
+We have no doubt W3DVQ reports a 7-Mc. contact with EA7PI.
+The Spanish station gave his QRA as "near Cadiz" And W9YEZ's third Westcott, Tondo via Irebu, Congo Belge.
 The call was changed to OQ5AA on March 1st.
-The 14-Mc. 'phone signal from a pair of '10's gets a good boost into the States via a folded Bruce type beam The mail to VP7NI, Georgetown, Great Abaco Island, Bahamas, has been re-....
-The mail to VP7NI, turned to us CR9DA is reported as non-existent by the Portuguese authorities at Macau, according to the R.E.P.
-Don't pass up K6's too quickly-they might be in Guam or some of the other islands.
-Latest addition is K60JG (7100 kc., T9), in Guam, who rolls through in the dawn period VP2SL in Santa Lucia now signs VP2LA W3OP reports working CN1CR (7250 kc.) at 6 r.m.
-The address is Italian Consulate, Taugier Zone, Northern Africa "Mary" of W9TSV, well up among the top-notch XYL ops, reports a swell one in the form of CR5AR (14,250 kc., T8x), Portuguese Guinea. worked at midnight.
+The 14-Mc. 'phone signal from a pair of '10's gets a good boost into the States via a folded Bruce type beam ...
+The mail to VP7NI, Georgetown, Great Abaco Island, Bahamas, has been re-by the Portuguese authorities at Marau, according to the R.E.P.
+Don't pass up K6's too quickly-they through in the dawn period VP2SL in Santa Lucia now signs VP2LA W3OP reports working CN1CR (7250 kc.) at 6 P.M.
+The address is Italian Consulate, Tangier Zone, Northern Africa "Mary" of W9TSV, well up among the top-notch XYL ops, reports a swell one in the form of CD1 and D14 D16 to TCD. in the form of CR5AR (14,250 kc., T8x), Portuguese Guinea, worked at midnight.